Former App State Chancellor John E. Thomas dies

 BOONE — Former Appalachian State University Chancellor John E. Thomas passed away on Sept.
 2 at Glenbridge Health and Rehabilitation.

-Everts that that for her, personally, he was a trusted mentor and dear friend.
+Everts said that for her, personally, he was a trusted mentor and dear friend.

 “Through conversations over a cup of coffee, surprise visits and lighthearted emails, we stayed engaged in one another’s lives for nearly a decade,” Everts wrote.
 “I will always treasure the time I spent with him.
 He will forever occupy a special place in my heart and the heart of our campus community.”